 HNC Counselling at SCQF Level 7 is designed to provide the opportunity to further develop the knowledge, skills and attitudes relevant to the theory and practice of working with people and counselling within an encouraging and supportive environment.

-2 Highers, preferably including English, or NQ Social Care (Level 6) or other relevant national qualifications at SCQF Level 6, or a suitable psychology qualification.
+2 Highers, preferably including English, or NQ Social Care (Level 6) or other relevant national qualifications at SCQF Level 6.
 Interview.

 The HNC can lead to work within an agency or organisation where counselling skills are required or progression to further study in psychology or counselling.

 Candidates who successfully complete this course are offered the opportunity to apply for Higher National Diploma: Counselling.